c4rlo/runapp/README.md

 - If using Arch Linux, install [runapp from the AUR](https://aur.archlinux.org/packages/runapp) ([Arch User Repository](https://wiki.archlinux.org/index.php/Arch_User_Repository)).
 - Otherwise, run `make install`.
-This requires that you have a recent GCC with C++ compiler and GNU Make.
+This requires that you have GCC 15 or later with C++ compiler and GNU Make.
 You may be prompted for your `sudo` password.
   To uninstall again, run `make uninstall`.